enricobn/rasm/README.md

 cargo run --release -- build rasm/resources/examples/breakout/ -o .
 ```

-a "breakout" executable file will be created in the current folder
+a "breakout" executable will be created in the current folder

 ### fibonacci